Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 - Deploy your server or expose it with ngrok (

-ngrok http 3000). - Register your OAuth app at your identity provider with the two Claude callback URLs.
+ngrok http 3000). - Register your OAuth app at your identity provider with the Claude callback URLs.

-- Add your connector in Claude Settings with your Client ID and Secret.
+/.well-known/oauth-protected-resource. - Add your connector in Claude Settings with your Client ID and Secret.

 - Enable the connector in a conversation.
 Claude will redirect you through the OAuth consent flow.

-If you’re using sunpeak, the local inspector lets you develop and test connector behavior (tool calls, resource rendering, simulations) without any auth.
+If you’re using sunpeak, the local Inspector lets you develop and test connector behavior (tool calls, resource rendering, simulations) without any auth.
 When you’re ready for the real OAuth flow, expose your sunpeak server with ngrok and add it as a custom connector.
+The Claude Connectors tutorial covers the full local-to-production flow including ngrok setup and custom connector configuration.

 Reading the Token in a Tool Handler